MatthiasGi/directorium/README.md

 ## Documentation

-An automatically created documentation is available on [https://matthiasgi.github.io/directorium/](the GitHub Pages of this project).
+An automatically created documentation is available on [the GitHub Pages of this project](https://matthiasgi.github.io/directorium/).

+## Contributing
+You're more than invited to contribute to this project.
+Any kind of help is appreciated.
+Just open an issue or a pull request.

+1. Fork the project
+2. Add a python environment with `python -m venv .venv`
+3. Activate the environment with `source .venv/bin/activate`
+4. Install the development dependencies with `pip install -e .[development]`
+5. Install the pre-commit hooks with `pre-commit install`
+6. Create a new branch
+7. Make your changes (remember to add tests!) and commit them
+8. Install the test dependencies with `pip install -e .[test]`
+9. Run the tests with `pytest`
+10. Push your changes and open a pull request

 ## Acknowledgments
 Thanks a lot to the [Salesians of Don Bosco](https://www.donbosco.de/) for providing the API!